Escape to paradise with Tribe Tropical

-Some of Australia's most beautiful islands and resorts were the inspiration behind Tribe Tropical's prints - the patterns were designed to transport those who see and wear them to these magical places!
+Some of tropical Australia's most beautiful islands and resorts were the inspiration behind swimwear brand Tribe Tropical's original prints; the patterns used on their swimwear were designed to transport those who see and wear them to the magical places that make-up tropical Australia.

 K’Gari / Fraser Island is the largest sand island in the world; it is famed for its diverse landscapes and unique wildlife.